winwisely112/main/README.md

 ## Working on an issue

-The [roadmap](https://github.com/winwisely99/main/projects/1) should be looked at to work out what to work on.
+The [Kan Ban](https://github.com/users/winwisely99/projects/1) should be looked at to work out what to work on.

-Is you want to work on an issue, please first ensure that you understand the issue and the suggested approach .
+Is you want to work on an issue, please first ensure that you understand the issue and the suggested approach.

-When you take an issue, please assign yourself to it and et everyone know on the Telegram group called "winwisely-dev", so we everyone knows your taking it.
+When you take an issue, please assign yourself to it and let everyone know on the Telegram group called "winwisely-dev", so we everyone knows your taking it.

 ## Builds